All Episodes

 Here is the transcript of what I said.

-The Republicans in Congress, I think, went out there and said some things about Pelosi's speech yesterday that a lot of Republicans, a lot of conservatives, said, Come on, you guys, can you grow up?
+The Republicans in Congress, I think, went out there and said some things about Pelosi's speech yesterday that a lot of Republicans, a lot of conservatives, said, come on, you guys, can you grow up?

-Then I resume speaking for myself.
+Then I resumed speaking for myself.

 I think that's what they went out there and said.